 4.1.
-Measuring informational signals from peer investors
+Measuring market signals

-As described in Section 3, our identification strategy relies on two types of informational signals provided by peer investors.
-We define the first informational signal as the (log of the) ratio of capital intensities $\frac{S{it}^{R}}{S{it}}$ , which we label as the capital intensity gap.
+As described in Section 3, our identification strategy relies on two types of market signals.
+We define the first market signal as the (log of the) ratio of capital intensities $\frac{S{it}^{R}}{S{it}}$, which we label as the capital intensity gap.
 We observe the denominator of this ratio, which corresponds to the property's current floor to area ratio.
-We measure the numerator - i.e., the capital intensity of the plot of land to its HBU - as the weighted average of the capital intensity of nearby recently built properties, where the set I(it) contains the ten geographically closest properties to building i that were built and transacted within five years from time t.
-The weights $w{jl}$ are defined as the inverse of the normalized distance between properties $jl \in I(it)$ and property it.
-This measure is consistent with the view that investors attribute less importance to informational signals coming from more distant properties.
-The definition of the set I(it) allows us to reach a sufficient sample size of properties proxying the HBU capital intensity while remaining relevant for the variable we want to instrument.
-Large values of the capital intensity gap instrument $z{it}^{Gap} = \ln(S{it}^{R}/S{it})$ indicate a large gap between the capital intensity of the existing property and nearby recently built ones, as illustrated in Panel A of Figure 1.
-Higher values of $z{it}^{Gap}$ are thus expected to positively correlate with a higher likelihood of redevelopment.
+We measure the numerator - i.e., the capital intensity of the plot of land to its HBU - as the weighted average of the capital intensity of nearby recently built properties, where the set I(it) contains the ten geographically closest properties to building i that were built and transacted within five years from time t.20 The weights w{jl} are defined as the inverse of the normalized distance between properties $jl \in I(it)$ and property it.21 This measure is consistent with the view that investors attribute less importance to market signals coming from more distant properties.
+The definition of the set I(it) allows us to reach a sufficient sample size of properties proxying the HBU capital intensity while remaining relevant for